technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 func variadicGenericFunction<T: variadic Any>(ts: T) { }
 func nonVariadicGenericFunction(ts: Any...) { }

-// The following code will cause a compile-time error like "Variadig generic
+// The following code will cause a compile-time error like "Variadic generic
 // argument does not need `...`.
-Remove it." - a fixit can also be suggested func wrongVariadicGenericFunction<T: variadic Any>(ts: T...) { }
+Remove it." - a fix-it can also be suggested func wrongVariadicGenericFunction<T: variadic Any>(ts: T...) { }

 // =============================================================================
 // The two functions declared above are somewhat equivalent from the outside be-
 // cause `T` was not constrained in any way.
 The only difference is that in the
-// second function `ts` is of type `[Any]` while in the first function is of
+// second function, `ts` is of type `[Any]`, while in the first function, `ts`
-// type `variadic Any`.
+// is of type `variadic Any`.
 //
-// In the following snippet we instead actually have a difference: the second
+// In the following snippet, we instead actually have a difference: the second
 // function can inded accept parameters of any type, but only if all of them are
 // of the **same** type!
 The first function does not have this limitation.
 // =============================================================================